Finance journey

 FAQ

-Why include budget and net-worth tools here?
+Why include compound interest here?